U.S. Bilateral Maritime Law Enforcement Agreements with Pacific Island Countries: Cook Islands

 In November 2007, The Cook Islands became the first PIC to sign a “shiprider” agreement with the United States.
-The Agreement permits Cook Islands law enforcement officers to be embarked on U.S. Coast Guard vessels using these to board, search, and if necessary detain ships violating Cook Islands laws within the Cook Islands’ 1.8 million km² EEZ.
+The Agreement permits Cook Islands law enforcement officers to be embarked on U.S. Coast Guard vessels using these to board, search, and if necessary detain ships violating Cook Islands laws within the Cook Islands’ 1.8 million km^{2} EEZ.

 Republic of Palau

-In 2013 Palau and the United States signed an agreement on maritime law enforcement to enhance surveillance of Palau’s 600,000 km² EEZ.
+In 2013 Palau and the United States signed an agreement on maritime law enforcement to enhance surveillance of Palau's 600,000 km^{2} EEZ.
 The agreement allowed Palauan law enforcement officers to embark on U.S. vessels and empowered them to lead boardings of vessels suspected of violating for example fishing regulations.
-In August 2023, Palau signed an expanded law enforcement agreement with the U.S, enabling U.S. Coast Guard personnel to enforce Palauan laws in Palau’s EEZ on behalf of Palau without a Palauan officer on board.
+In August 2023, Palau signed an expanded law enforcement agreement with the U.S., enabling U.S. Coast Guard personnel to enforce Palauan laws in Palau's EEZ on behalf of Palau without a Palauan officer on board.

 Federated States of Micronesia

-Signed in May 2008, the "shiprider" agreement between the U.S. and the Federated States of Micronesia (FSM) allow FSM National Police officers to ride aboard U.S. Coast Guard cutters enabling joint law enforcement patrols over the country’s vast EEZ.
+Signed in May 2008, the "shiprider" agreement between the U.S. and the Federated States of Micronesia (FSM) allow FSM National Police officers to ride aboard U.S. Coast Guard cutters enabling joint law enforcement patrols over the country's vast EEZ.
 In 2022 this agreement was expanded by establishing a mechanism for the U.S. Coast Guard to act directly against illegal fishing or other maritime threats in FSM waters with remote approval from FSM authorities on shore, even when no FSM officer is physically on the U.S. vessel.

 Republic of the Marshall Islands

-On August 5^{th} 2008 the Republic of the Marshall Islands (RMI) signed an agreement on maritime surveillance and interdiction with the United States.
+On August 5, 2008, the Republic of the Marshall Islands (RMI) signed an agreement on maritime surveillance and interdiction with the United States.
 This agreement permits Marshallese law enforcement officers to embark on U.S. Coast Guard vessels to conduct law enforcement in its waters.

 Nauru

-In September 2011, the Republic of Nauru and the U.S. signed a bilateral maritime law enforcement agreement allowing Nauruan Department of Fisheries and police officers to ride aboard U.S. Coast Guard cutters or U.S. Navy ships to counter illicit activities within Nauru’s territorial waters and EEZ.
-In recent years, Nauruan “shipriders” have participated in Operation Rai Balang and other multilateral patrols coordinated by the FFA, often alongside U.S. assets, to ensure that fishing in Nauru’s EEZ is properly monitored and regulated.
+In September 2011, the Republic of Nauru and the U.S. signed a bilateral maritime law enforcement agreement allowing Nauruan Department of Fisheries and police officers to ride aboard U.S. Coast Guard cutters or U.S. Navy ships to counter illicit activities within Nauru's territorial waters and EEZ.
+In recent years, Nauruan “shipriders” have participated in Operation Rai Balang and other multilateral patrols coordinated by the FFA, often alongside U.S. assets, to ensure that fishing in Nauru's EEZ is properly monitored and regulated.

 Tonga

-Signed in 2010, the “shiprider” agreement between the Kingdom of Tonga and the U.S. enables Tongan law enforcement officers to embark on U.S. Coast Guard and Navy vessels using these as platforms to conduct maritime law enforcement within and around Tonga’s 700,000 km² EEZ.
+Signed in 2010, the “shiprider” agreement between the Kingdom of Tonga and the U.S. enables Tongan law enforcement officers to embark on U.S. Coast Guard and Navy vessels using these as platforms to conduct maritime law enforcement within and around Tonga's 700,000 km^{2} EEZ.

 Vanuatu

 In October 2016, The United States and Vanuatu signed a bilateral maritime law enforcement agreement making Vanuatu the tenth PIC to sign such “shiprider” agreement.
-The agreement permits Vanuatu law enforcement officers and fisheries inspectors to ride aboard U.S. Coast Guard and U.S. Navy vessels to patrol Vanuatu’s app.
-680,000 km² EEZ.
+The agreement permits Vanuatu law enforcement officers and fisheries inspectors to ride aboard U.S. Coast Guard and U.S. Navy vessels to patrol Vanuatu's app.
+680,000 km^{2} EEZ.